-What is a Stock Broker?
+What is a Stockbroker?

-How Are Stock Brokers Trained?
+How Are Brokers Trained?

-To become a broker, one must typically hold at least a bachelor’s degree in finance or business administration.
+To become a stockbroker, one must typically hold at least a bachelor’s degree in finance or business administration.
 This ensures that the broker begins with a basic knowledge of how business and the markets work.
 Usually, brokers also train in highly competitive environments before the firm allows them to handle their own clients.
 All of this training helps to ensure that your broker has a solid understanding of what is best for you and your investments.

 Are Stock Brokers Necessary?

 It used to be that the answer to his question was pretty much yes.
 However, with the rise of various financial websites, it is possible to cut out the stockbroker completely and buy and sell on your own.
 However, in doing so, you are missing out on the years of training and professional experience that brokers can bring to the equation in the form of knowledge and advice.
 For this reason, while a stock broker might not be necessary to buy and sell, a broker is necessary if you want to get the most out of your financial transactions or have a complex account.

 If you are looking for someone to help you make decisions about your financial transactions, a stockbroker can help.
 Trained to understand the ins and outs of the financial markets, a broker is there to offer stock market advice and help you get the most out of your investments.
 They can also help you with trading.

 But keep in mind that stock broking is essentially a sales position.
 As a result, people who succeed as a broker are good salespersons.
 If you are good at math or financial products, but not a very good salesperson, you are better off working as a financial analyst for a bank.
 If you like working with people and guiding them in their financial lives, you may instead wish to work as a financial advisor or a financial planner.

 Do I Need a Broker if I have an Online Trading Account?